browserengineering/book/book/animations.md

 ```

-You should see three red squares for the transform animation demob:
+You should see three red squares for the transform animation demo:
 one for the blue square, one for the green square, and one for the root surface.

 I also recommend you add a mode to your browser that disables compositing
 (i.e. return `False` from `needs_compositing` for every `DisplayItem`), and
 disables use of the GPU (i.e. go back to the old way of making Skia surfaces).
-Everything should still work (albiet more slowly) in all of the modes, and you
+Everything should still work (albeit more slowly) in all of the modes, and you
 can use these additional modes to debug your browser more fully and benchmark
 its performance.
 :::